zbray/notes/New Notes/CSS/notes-css.md

 </style>
 ```

-Internal CSS is done by utilizing a special html element called the style element
-All code between the open and closing style tags are read as CSS

 While Inline CSS applies to a specific element, Internal applies to the entire html document.
 The below code applies the red value to the background property to all p elements in the html document.

-Internal CSS is only used for single page webpages.

 ```html
 <html>